Hacker0x01/docs.hackerone.com/docs/programs/zendesk-integration.md

 2. Click **Escalate**.
 3. You’ll be taken to your Zendesk account where the report is pre-populated.
 Submit the issue to create the report in Zendesk.
-4. Copy the Zendesk report issue number and paste it in the **Reference ID** field of the HackerOne report to create a direct reference link to the issue in Zendesk.
+4. Copy the Zendesk report issue number and paste it in the **Reference ID** field of the HackerOne report to create a direct reference link to the issue in Zendesk..